6 signs that your IWMS deployment needs a health check

-Consider life before the pandemic (left-hand side of diagram).
+Consider life before the pandemic.
 An IWMS solution was expected to help you analyze occupancy, allocations, seating assignments, and spaces.
 But what happens now when everyone goes back to the office on very different terms?
 That list of things to manage and coordinate will be longer, but integral tasks like employee lockers, guest services, and social distancing zones must be accounted for to ensure employee safety and productivity.

 Looking forward, decision makers in CRE and FM are faced with two options:

 1. Identify and implement a new IWMS with features designed for the needs of a more hybrid-friendly workplace